Encrypted sync in Pro

 Opt-in setup

-When you enable sync, you set up an encrypted vault protected by a password.
+When you enable sync, you protect encrypted sync with a password.
 From that password WeekFlux derives an encryption key locally, using PBKDF2-HMAC-SHA-256 at 600,000 iterations, so the work of turning your password into a key happens on your device.

 At setup you also receive a one-time recovery key.
-It is a backup way into your vault if you ever forget your password, so store it somewhere safe and separate from the device.
+It is a backup way to recover encrypted synced data if you ever forget your password, so store it somewhere safe and separate from the device.

-The vault uses standard cryptography from the browser's native Web Crypto API, not homegrown algorithms.
+Encrypted sync uses standard cryptography from the browser's native Web Crypto API, not homegrown algorithms.
 A single random data key encrypts your planner, and that data key is then wrapped separately by your password, your recovery key, or a passkey — an approach called envelope encryption.
-This is what lets you change your password without re-encrypting everything, and it means no wrapping secret is ever sent to the server.
+This is what lets you change your password without re-encrypting everything.

 At a glance